burrrata/cryptoeconomics.study_rust_edition/src/ch3/intro.md

 ## Words

-In this chapter we'll transition our PoW "blockchain" style network towards a PoS network.
+In this chapter we'll transition our PoW "blockchain" towards a PoS "blockchain".
 This has many benefits:
 - we don't consume physical resources for digital security
 - we can create more compelling incentive mechanisms
 - we can destroy an attacker's ability to make repeated attacks